villadora/express-http-proxy/README.md

 ### Q: Does it support https proxy?

 The library will automatically use https if the provided path has 'https://' or ':443'.
-You may also set option ```https``` to true to alwyas use https.
+You may also set option ```https``` to true to always use https.

 You can use ```proxyReqOptDecorator``` to ammend any auth or challenge headers required to succeed https.